UW-PREFIRE/PREFIRE_L0/README.md

 # Running the test script(s)

-## Obtain and unpack any ancillary data and/or test data
+## Obtain and unpack any ancillary data

 None (for this version).